markbaaijens/rpmusicserver/README.md

 # RP Music Server
-Transforms a Raspberry Pi in a music server with LMS (Logitech Media Server/Squeezebox), Samba, Tranmission, transcoder, etc.
+Transform a Raspberry Pi in a streaming/-file-server for your music with LMS (Logitech Media Server/Squeezebox), Samba, Transmission, Syncthing, transcoder, etc. in a few simple steps.

 ## System requirements
 * [minimum] Raspberry Pi 2 (B or B+), 1 GB